 - Transfer pie crust to pie plate by peeling off one side of parchment, placing pie plate upside down on pastry, sliding your hand under pastry that still has parchment, then flipping the whole thing over using both hands.
 If any breaks off you'll be able to piece it back together.
 Carefully peel remaining parchment paper off of top.

 - Allow crust to slide down into pie plate, fitting into concave shape.
 Fold over and flute/crimp top edges.
 If dough breaks during transfer, it easily pieces back together.
 Dust your fingers with cassava flour if edges are sticky.
-To bake the crust blind (without filling), prick all over with fork and bake in preheated oven for about 35 minutes.
-(To prevent the sides from collapsing in a couple of places, you can line the crust with parchment and pie weights for the first 15 minutes of baking; then empty and continue for remainder of baking time.)
+To bake the crust blind (without filling), prick all over with fork and bake in preheated oven for about 30 minutes.
+(To prevent the sides from collapsing in a couple of places, you can line the crust with parchment and pie weights for the first 10 to 15 minutes of baking; then empty and continue for remainder of baking time.)
 Otherwise fill and bake according to chosen recipe.
 If you wish, brush crimped edges of pie with egg yolk, to create a really golden outcome.

 Here’s a Marionberry Pie I made with this crust.
 I love how the crust holds its crimp so well, for pretty fluted edges.